Mowah-Chibuike/binary_trees/README.md

 - 18-binary_tree_uncle.c: a function that finds the uncle of a node
 - 100-binary_trees_ancestor.c: a function that finds the lowest common ancestor of two nodes
 - 101-binary_tree_levelorder.c: a function that goes through a binary tree using level-order traversal
+- 102-binary_tree_is_complete.c: a function that checks if a binary tree is complete